Dr Christopher Smith

 MRCP MRCGP MSc PhD DTM&H

-Dr Chris Smith has been working at LSHTM since 2014.
-His position is split between the Department of Clinical Research at LSHTM and the graduate school of Tropical Medicine and Global Health (TMGH) at Nagasaki University.
-His main area of research is in the field of digital health interventions to support sexual and reproductive health.
+I have been working at LSHTM since 2014.
+My position is split between the Department of Clinical Research at LSHTM and the graduate school of Tropical Medicine and Global Health (TMGH) at Nagasaki University.
+My main research interests are: (1) digital health interventions (2) family planning / contraception (3) infectious diseases